Lesson video

 We're going to think about what the writer's trying to tell us through sharing their experience with us.

-Our second keyword is anecdote, which means a usually short narrative of an interesting, amusing or biographical incident.
+Our second keyword is anecdote, which means a usually short narrative, an interesting, amusing or biographical incident.

 Today's lesson is all about anecdotes.

-We're gonna think about why a writer might choose to use anecdotes in their writing, as well as specifically analysing the anecdotes in the personal essay, considering what they reveal to us.
+As well specifically analyzing the anecdotes in the personal essay considering what they reveal to us.

-This is terminology that's particularly useful in writing about anecdotes because they're designed to create an emotional response in the reader.
+This is terminology that's particularly useful in writing about anecdotes 'cause they're designed to create an emotional response in the reader.

 So we might talk about them as eliciting that reaction.

-Finally, our fourth keyword is sympathetic, which means characterised by feeling or showing sympathy, understanding.
+Finally, our fourth keyword is sympathetic, which means characterized by feeling or showing sympathy, understanding.

 We're gonna be thinking specifically about how anecdotes might create this sympathetic response.